-Another recommendation is that you be sure that you’re contacting the actual company you’re hiring.
-It’s really important you do this because you can never know if you’re talking to someone legit or not!
-So one of the first things you can do is verify their contact info, ensuring that the phone and email they are giving you is legit.
+Another recommendation is to be sure you’re contacting the company you’re hiring.
+It’s important you do this because you can never know if you’re talking to someone legit or not!
+So one of the first things you can do is verify their contact info, ensuring that the phone and email they are giving you are legit.

 Research the House Buying Process

-There are many steps involved in the house buying process, most of them happening before a buyer even steps foot inside for a viewing.
-It’s important to do your research early because you’ll be more confident you’re making the right decision when it comes time to accept a cash offer for your house.
+There are many steps involved in the house buying process, most happening before a buyer even steps inside for a viewing.
+It’s important to research early because you’ll be more confident you’re making the right decision when it comes time to accept a cash offer for your house.

-One way to research the home buying process is to narrow down your search for companies that buy in Kansas City and look at each of their how it works pages.
+One way to research the home buying process is to narrow your search for companies that buy in Kansas City and look at each page of how it works.
 After you look over that, reach out to the ones you’re interested in selling to.
-Make sure when you talk with them that their home buying process is the same as advertised on their website.
-That can give you a better indication if the company is legitimate or not.
+When you talk with them, ensure their home buying process is the same as advertised on their website.
+That can give you a better indication of whether the company is legitimate.

 Keep Your Information Safe

 Make sure you eliminate email correspondence when it comes to sensitive information or closing details.
-Although email does provide a permanent record and an easy way to have everything in writing this is an easy way for your information to be unsafe.
+Although email provides a permanent record and an easy way to have everything in writing, this is easy for your information to be unsafe.
 So, you’ll want to make sure whoever you’re working with uses encrypted emails or some setup that requires additional login credentials to gain access to the communication.
-For example, the home buyer you’re working with maybe legit, but hackers can still interfere with your home sale and steal personal information from an unsecured email.
+For example, the home buyer you’re working with may be legit, but hackers can still interfere with your home sale and steal personal information from an unsecured email.